- Home

 How has the State Pension risen over the years?

-However, annual increases are not usually as great as this, as you can see from the table below, which details all the rises over the years, and which figure they were based on that particular year.
+The table below details all the rises over the years, and which figure they were based on that particular year.

 State Pension rises since 2011